dobuora/grant-framework/applications/EOSsupportio_EOSfinity_V02.md

 - Work you have already done.
 - If there are any other teams who have already contributed (financially) to the project.
 - Previous grants you may have applied for.

+EOS Network Foundation Website and Directly from the ENF

+- We have been working and developing on EOS and EOS Respect for monts and we are close to deploy our new Support platform.
+- We ran the edenEOS election on July 9 and we ran 3 EOS Respect election since August 2022.
+- We have helped since the start of EOS Support with the Eden and EOS user onbaroding.
+- We have helped with Communications in the Leap Upgrade.
+- Creating how-to guides and articles for pulic goods on EOS.
+- Started publishing EOS news.
+- Educating users on social media, telegram, facebook, reddit about EOS.